Best beaches in Denmark

 There are also quieter, car free areas on the island, some of which are popular with nudists.
 Windy Rømo is also a great place to fly kites and go kitesurfing.

 As for accommodation options, Hotel Smedegaarden in Lem offers plenty of local charm.
-The owner still works in the kitchen, helping to make traditional dishes like marinated herring and asparagus soup with meatballs.
+The former owner still works in the kitchen, helping to make traditional dishes like marinated herring and asparagus soup with meatballs.

 Further north, there's the Nørre Vosborg in Vemb, housed in a painstakingly restored complex that dates back to the Elizabethan era -- Hans Christian Andersen once spent the summer here.